Herbert B. Leonard: Career

 After Circus Boy ended its run in 1957, Leonard moved on to more serious shows.
 Leonard became a household name when Naked City premiered on ABC Television the next year.
 Naked City, adapted from the 1948 movie The Naked City, aired for four seasons during 1958-1959 and 1960-1963.
+Most of the first season was written by Stirling Silliphant, with later seasons adding Howard Rodman and others to the writing staff.
 The episodes, which followed two fictional New York City detectives, were shot on location throughout New York City, something that was rarely done for television in the 1960s, and its stark urban realism sometimes approached that of cinéma vérité.
+For the first season, the show's never-seen narrator identified himself on-air as "Bert Leonard," claiming to be producer Herbert B. Leonard (and thereby making Leonard's name mildly recognizable amongst TV viewers).
+In fact, the narration was voiced by Lawrence Dobkin.
+Dobkin continued as narrator for the rest of the show's run, but the conceit of the narrator being Leonard was dropped after season 1.

-Route 66 which began in 1960 on CBS, followed two men in a Chevrolet Corvette around the United States.
+Leonard's other major success as a producer was with another Stirling Silliphant scripted project.
+Route 66, which began in 1960 on CBS, followed two men in a Chevrolet Corvette around the United States.
 Each week, until the series ended in 1964, they encountered a different town and a different story.
 It was also shot on location around the United States in about 25 states, although only occasionally on the actual Route 66.
 A romance of the road that emphasized a sense of rootlessness, it stood out from many of the dramas and situation comedies that were its contemporaries.